10 Budge-Proof Setting Sprays For When Your Oily Skin Gets, Well, Too Oily

-If you have oily skin, applying a full face of makeup on a warm summer morning is a commitment on par with vowing to catch up on all three seasons of Veronica Mars before the reboot hits Hulu.
+If you have oily skin, applying a full face of makeup on a warm summer morning is a commitment.
 Not only do you have to get up a few minutes earlier — valuable time you could've spent sleeping — to dab on some concealer, straighten out your brows, and (attempt to) nail a cat-eye flick, but you also have to consider that it may all be in vain when your face starts sliding off by noon.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.